IRS Code 152, What Does Refund Information Mean On 2021/2022 Tax Topic?

 When you check the “Where’s My Refund?”
 The IRS online tool will see Tax Topic 152; it’s a reference code for general use.

-Your tax return is processing and is yet to be either approved or rejected.
-As with other codes, it is not required to take any additional actions and doesn’t mean you committed a mistake or error when filing your tax return.
+Your tax return is being processed and is yet to be either approved or rejected.
+As with other codes, it is not required to take any additional actions, and doesn’t mean you committed a mistake or error when filing your tax return.

 What is Tax Topic No. 152?